• Skip to primary navigation

 • Silicone spatula: A silicone spatula will stop the fudge from sticking when you're trying to press it down into the tin.
 When using metal or wooden spoons, the fudge can drag around the tin and be difficult to pat down evenly.
 A rubber or silicone spatula is my secret tool for this part!

-• Sharp knife: And lastly, you'll need a sharp knife in order to cut your fudge once it's set.
+• Sharp knife: Lastly, you'll need a sharp knife in order to cut your fudge once it's set.

-Step 2: To a large heatproof bowl, add 450g of milk chocolate (broken into pieces) and 1 tin of sweetened condensed milk (397g).
+Step 2: Break 450g of milk chocolate into segments and add it to a large heatproof bowl along with 1 tin of sweetened condensed milk (397g).

-Step 4: Gently stir the mixture until it becomes thick and glossy and the chocolate has melted fully.
-Remove it from the heat.
+Step 4: Gently stir the mixture until the chocolate has melted fully.
+It should look thick and glossy.

-Step 5: Stir half a bag of Nestle Smarties (approximately 50g) into the fudge mixture.
+Step 5: Take the pan off the heat and stir half a bag of Nestle Smarties (approximately 50g) into the fudge mixture.
 Then transfer it to your lined tin and press it down into place.

 pouring smarties into the bowl

-Step 6: Top with the rest of the bag of Smarties and gently press them in using your fingers to help them stick.
+Step 6: Top with the rest of the bag of Smarties and gently press down on them to help them stick.

 pressing the smarties on top

-Step 7: Refrigerate your Smarties fudge for 2 hours until firm to the touch.
-Remove it from the tin, peel the baking paper off from the bottom, cut into squares and enjoy!
+Step 7: Refrigerate your fudge for 2 hours until firm to the touch.
+Remove it from the tin, peel the baking paper off the bottom, cut into squares and enjoy!
+You can get up to 30 small squares or 12 large pieces out of this recipe.

 Top tips